Ije-le/jour329w_fall2025/opara/stardem_entities/notes.md

   - Washington, Easton
 organizations:
   - City Council, Medical Center
 Remember to change the model used to run the script to: groq/moonshotai/kimi-k2-instruct-0905 Remove DEFAULT_MODEL from the script and call llm using uv run.
 Do this just once.

+This returned values only for headlines.
+So I changed the prompt and the model:

+Using this groq model: groq/meta-llama/llama-4-maverick-17b-128e-instruct modify the add_entities.py script.
+From the stardem_sample.json file, let the script extract people, places and organizations into arrays.
+People in this context means every person mention in the json file.
+Places means every place mentioned in the json file.
+Organization means every organization mentioned in the json file.
+Here are two examples each of people, places and organization are as follows:
+people: David Breimhurst, Kristen Greenaway. places: Denton, Kennard African American Cultural Heritage. organizations: National Down Syndrome Society, Dorchester County Emergency Medical Services.
+Change the output file to 'stories_with_entities_second.json' and save it to the output file.
+The json output should have this structure: story number:
+  - 1
+headline:
+  - Jane Doe visits Biden
+people:
+  - David Breimhurst, Kristen Greenaway
+places:
+  - Denton, Kennard African American Cultural Heritage
+organizations:
+  - National Down Syndrome Society, Dorchester County Emergency Medical Services Remember to change the model used to run the script to: groq/meta-llama/llama-4-maverick-17b-128e-instruct Remove DEFAULT_MODEL from the script and call llm using uv run.
+Do this just once.